echoprotocol/echowiki/how-to/committee-member/publish-asset-feeds.md

-# Publishing feeds for committee assets
+# How to: Echo Committee publishes new rates for ETH and BTC

-Committee members can publish feeds for committee fed asset via method in wallet api []
+Committee members can publish feeds for committee fed asset via method in wallet api.

 ```bash
 unlocked >>> publish_asset_feed 1.2.6 "EETH" {"base": {"amount": 1, "asset_id": "1.3.1"}, "quote": {"amount": 2, "asset_id": "1.3.0"}} true